Grants

 Please be aware that this is not an exhaustive list of providers and should only serve as a starting point.

-QLD Government - Department of Tourism, Innovation and Sport
+QLD Government - Department of Sport, Racing and Olympic and Paralympic Games

 QLD Government - Department of Justice and Attorney-General (Gambling Community Benefit Fund)